Free Consultations

 Do I have to go to court for a divorce on Long Island?

 In an uncontested divorce, court appearances may be unnecessary.
 Contested divorces typically involve court appearances.
 A skilled attorney can often reduce the need for extensive litigation through negotiation or mediation.
+Learn more about when you need to go to court in divorce cases.

 Can I get spousal support (alimony) on Long Island?